Saeed Anwar: International career

-Test career

 Anwar was an outstanding opener in Test cricket.
 He played 55 Test matches for Pakistan and scored 4052 at the average of 45.52.
 He is the seventh-highest run scorer for Pakistan in Test cricket, and scored 11 centuries and 25 half-centuries during his international career.
 As an aggressive opening batsman, most of his centuries turned into relatively big scores.
 He scored many of his centuries away against almost every team he toured, and averaged more than 40 against three of the four nations – South Africa, Australia, New Zealand and England – which have been most difficult for Asian batsmen.
 He has the highest Test batting average (59.06) of any Pakistani against Australia, and once scored two consecutive centuries against them.
 Former Pakistan captain Ramiz Raja commented the "[Anwar] used an eclectic approach to batting – classical betrothed to unorthodox, footwork against spin as quick as a hiccup supple yet powerful to brush the field like a Picasso."

 He made his Test debut against the West Indies in a match which Pakistan lost at Iqbal Stadium, Faisalabad, in 1990.
 He got a pair in the match.
 Curtly Ambrose and Ian Bishop dismissed him in the first and second innings respectively.
 In the third Test of his career, Anwar scored 169 runs in Pakistan's solitary innings against New Zealand in February 1994; Pakistan won the match by an innings and 12 runs.
 Later in the same year during Pakistan's tour to Sri Lanka, his 94 and 136 runs in the first match at Colombo earned him a man of the match award, and ensured Pakistan's victory by 301 runs.
 Scroring fifties—85 and 77 runs—in both the innings of the first Test against Australia at Karachi in September 1994, Anwar helped Pakistan led the three match series 1–0.
 In the same season against Zimbabwe, he was unsuccessful with bat in the away series; he only managed 45 runs playing in four innings of two Tests.
 Anwar scored three consecutive fifties against Sri Lanka in the 1995 home series.
 In the series, he played three innings scoring 154 runs with an average of 51.50.